 Thus, restoring the rights of our citizens by having a Singaporeans First Policy would help reduce the sense of entitlement and superiority which some ungrateful foreign PMETS have.

-Ending off, I would like to emphasize that I am not against foreigners who wish to come here to contribute to our economy.
+By writing this post, I would like to emphasize that I am not against foreigners who wish to come here to contribute to our economy.

 In fact, I enjoy being in an internationally diverse workplace and learning about foreign cultures.
 My curiosity and love for learning more about those who come from different cultural backgrounds is why I have jumped at every opportunity I could to work, compete and study abroad.